pinkybalan/ReportEngine/README.md

 3. ReportCalculator is the class which handles these operations.
 4. Data’s are ready for generating daily trade amount report and ranking report.

-Generate Reports:
+# Generate Reports:
 GenerateReportImpl class generates the report from the calculated details.

-Output:
+# Output:
-In order to show the output generated some dummy inputs in ReportInputGenerator class.
+In order to show the output generated some dummy inputs are provided in ReportInputGenerator class.

-Testing:
+# Testing:
 Have written junit test classes for every functionality.